 Your clients should review the following key areas.

 - Unoccupied premises

 - Evidence shows that the prospect of damage or injury arising from empty building is high, even if they are only temporarily vacant.
-Aviva has preferred supplier arrangements in place to help protect vacant property.
+Aviva has specialist partner arrangements in place to help protect vacant property.